falcosecurity/cncf-green-review-testing/README.md

 ## Falco Deployment

-The Falco daemonset generic under `./kustomize` resemble existing generic available at https://github.com/falcosecurity/deploy-kubernetes/, but are customized to cater to specific purposes and requirements (e.g. namespace `falco` and nodeSelector `cncf-project-sub: "falco-driver-modern-bpf"`).
+The Falco daemonset definitions under `./kustomize/driver/{ebpf,kmod,modern_ebpf}/daemonset.yaml` resemble existing templates available at https://github.com/falcosecurity/deploy-kubernetes/, but are customized to cater to specific purposes and requirements (e.g. namespace `falco` and nodeSelector `cncf-project-sub: "falco-driver-modern-ebpf"`).

 Furthermore, there's a customized setup within the Falco container entrypoint and `falco.yaml` settings, focusing on benchmarking Falco's performance.
 Notably, we direct Falco alerts and internal metrics solely to log-rotated files, unlike real-world scenarios where this data is usually sent off the knode to a data lake.